rushabhvg/rushabhvg.github.io/articles/mid_term_blog_post.md

-Some questions asked by my mentor, Mr Lup Yuen Lee:
+# Q&A session with my mentor, Mr Lup Yuen Lee:

 _(a) We had a very interesting NuttX International Workshop.
 What do you think about the NuttX Project and the NuttX Community?_